lukastheiler/ttn_moteino/Readme.md

   ```

-However, I dont get any message on the backend.
+Sadly, I don't get any message on the backend.
 So OTAA is no really working ... to be continued

 However, now that the device is activated, you can use these parameters for the next part.